SpringTimeCode/spirojs/README.md

 # SpiroJS - Animated Spiral Circle Graphs

 This code generates animated spiral circle graphs using sine and cosine trigonometry functions.
-It uses JavaScript, Canvas, and BootStrap 5.
+It uses JavaScript, Font Awesome, and BootStrap 5.

 This will run locally without the need of a web server.
 Just download, extract, and open the index.html file.